 To learn more about using RSS feeds in WordPress, see this tutorial:

-Now, let’s add A Tag Cloud widget to your sidebar section.
+Now, let’s add a widget to the sidebar section that displays tags.

-Tags appearing in your Tag Cloud widget can be found in the Tags panel …
+Tags appearing in the Tag Cloud widget are managed in the Tags section …

-To use the widget, find a Tag Cloud widget in the Available Widgets section and drag it to the active area …
+To add the widget, find a Tag Cloud widget in the Available Widgets section and drag it to the active area …

-There is really not much to set up here.
-You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when finished …
+There is really very little to set up.
+You can add a widget title, and choose whether to display items in the tag cloud using Tags or Categories.
+Click Save when done …

 (Tag Cloud Widget settings)